AiflooAB/flutter_blue/README.md

 </p>
 <br><br>

+# NOTE - about this fork of FlutterBlue

+This fork of FlutterBlue introduces two main changes: allowing duplicate devices when BLE scanning (by setting `CBCentralManagerScanOptionAllowDuplicatesKey` to `YES`), and *only* emitting characteristic values after they have been changed.
+This allows us to not care about the cached value of the characteristic which is read upon service discovery.

 ## Introduction

 FlutterBlue is a bluetooth plugin for [Flutter](http://www.flutter.io), a new mobile SDK to help developers build modern apps for iOS and Android.